12 Steps to Financial Wellness – Step 5: Practice Mindful Spending

 Find alternative ways to de-stress

 Too often, people claim they need “retail therapy” and use it as an excuse to practice mindless spending.
 But choosing to turn to shopping for alleviating stress, dealing with a challenging situation or just to escape real life for a bit makes it very difficult to make smart, responsible choices.
 In addition, the bills, or debt that will likely accumulate as a result will increase stress levels considerably.
 Instead, it’s best to find another way to lift a heavy mood.
-Find someone to talk to, take a long, hot bath, go for a jog while listening to your favorite pick-me-up playlist or take up a forgotten hobby again.
+Find someone to talk to, take a long, hot bath, go for a jog while listening to your favorite pick-me-up playlist or take up a forgotten hobby.

 Consider disabling the one-click feature for online shopping